upALX/Foodfy/README.md

 # Foodfy
-A complete project with javascript, node, html, css and PostgreSQL about cooking, an online recipe application.
+A complete project with javascript, node, html, CSS and PostgreSQL about cooking, an online recipe application.